radiant-labs/radiantkit/README.md

 It introduces a node-component-system for efficient rendering, while ensuring complete extensibility.
 It can support both native and web (via WebAssembly) platforms.

-To run the dummy app, install rust and follow these steps:
+To run the POC app, install rust and follow these steps:
-1. `cd main`
+1. `cd app`
 2. `cargo run`